ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 Cause / Action

-• Is the power too low? / Wait after voltage is resumed.
+• Is the power too low? / Wait until voltage is restored.

-• Whether the air filter is too dirty? / Clean the air filter.
+• Is the air filter too dirty? / Clean the air filter.

 • Has the correct temperature been set? / Adjust the temperature.

-• Whether door and window are closed? / Close door and window.
+• Are doors and windows closed? / Close doors and windows.

-Air conditioner can't receive signal from remote control or remote control is not sensible.
+Air conditioner can't receive signal from remote control or remote control is not responsive.

 Cause / Action

-• Whether the unit is interfered seriously (such as static pressure, unstable voltage)? / Please pull out the plug.
-Insert the plug after about 3 minutes, and then turn on the unit.
+• Is the unit seriously interfered with (such as static pressure, unstable voltage)? / Pull out the plug.
+Insert the plug after about 3 minutes, then turn on the unit.

-• Whether remote controller is within the receiving range? / The receiving range of remote controller is 8 meters.
+• Is the remote controller within the receiving range?
+The receiving range of the remote controller is 8 meters.
 Do not exceed this range.

-• Whether it's blocked by obstacles? / Remove the obstacles.
+• Is it blocked by obstacles?
+Remove the obstacles.

-• Is sensitivity of remote controller low? / Check the batteries of remote controller.
-If the power is low, please replace the batteries.
+• Is the sensitivity of the remote controller low?
+Check the batteries of the remote controller.
+If the power is low, replace the batteries.

-• Whether there's fluorescence lamp in the room? / Move the remote controller close to air conditioner.
-Turn off the fluorescence lamp and try it again.
+• Is there a fluorescent lamp in the room?
+Move the remote controller close to the air conditioner.
+Turn off the fluorescent lamp and try again.

 Cracking noise